 Applications in Cryptography

-Number theory, including concepts like LCM and GCD, plays a crucial role in cryptography.
+Number theory, including concepts like LCM and GCD, matters a lot in cryptography.
 Modern encryption algorithms often rely on the properties of prime numbers and their multiples to ensure secure communication.
 While the LCM itself may not be directly used in encryption, the underlying principles of number theory are essential for designing and analyzing cryptographic systems.

 Educational Innovations